ENGLISH LAVENDER

 Gewone laventel, Engelse laventel

-English lavender is an herbaceous perennial species.
-It is a semi-evergreen and evergreen species in warm winter areas.
+English Lavender is perennial semi-evergreen and evergreen in warm winter areas.
 The plant consists of slender upright stems each tipped with a blue-purple, violet, lavender, white or pinkish inflorescence.
 The velvety leaves are narrow and grey-green with a very pleasing typical fragrance when crushed or brushed against.
 It grows to a height of about 60-70 cm and spreads to about 1m.

 FRENCH LAVENDER